An extended type system with lambda-typed lambda-expressions: Properties

 \subsection{Strong normalization}

 The idea for the proof of strong normalization of valid expressions in \dcalc\ is to classify expressions according to structural properties, in order to make an inductive argument work.
-For this purpose we define structural skeletons called {\em norms} as the subset of expressions built from the primitive $\prim$ and binary products only and we define a partial function assigning norms to expressions.
-Norms are a reconstruction of a concept of {\em simple types}, consisting of atomic types and product types, within \dcalc\footnote{The construction of norms inside \dcalc~is due to convenient reuse of existing structures and definitions, norms could also be introduced as a separate mathematical structure}.
-Analogously to simple types, norms provide a handle to classify valid expressions into different degrees of structural complexity.
-The idea of the strong normalisation argument is first to prove that all valid expressions are {\em normable}, i.e~they are in the domain of the norming function, and then to prove that all normable expressions are {\em strongly normalizable}, i.e~they are not the origin of an infinite reduction sequence.
+For this purpose we define structural skeletons called \emph{norms} as the subset of expressions built from the primitive $\prim$ and products only and we define a partial function assigning norms to expressions.
+Norms are a reconstruction of a concept of \emph{simple types}, consisting of atomic types and product types, within \dcalc\footnote{The construction of norms inside \dcalc~is due to convenient reuse of existing structures and definitions, norms could also be introduced as a separate mathematical structure}.
+Analogously to simple types, norms allow for classifying valid expressions by different degrees of structural complexity.
+The idea of the strong normalisation argument is first to prove that all valid expressions are \emph{normable}, i.e~they are in the domain of the norming function, and then to prove that all normable expressions are \emph{strongly normalizable}, i.e~they are not the origin of an infinite reduction sequence.